 An Overview of Platelet Rich Plasma Cost and Ideal PRP Candidates

 Athletes and individuals who remain active on a regular basis put their bodies through a significant amount of stress every time they engage in the sports they love, whether it be running, football or skiing.
-Sports injuries plague individuals of all ages and continue to be one of the main reasons patients visit Dr. Matthew Provencher’s Denver, Vail and Aspen, Colorado orthopedic office.
+Sports injuries plague individuals of all ages and continue to be one of the main reasons patients visit Dr. Matthew Provencher’s orthopedic office, serving patients in Denver, Vail and Aspen, Colorado.
 Countless people who desire to stay active when suffering from a tendon, ligament or muscle injury search for the next innovative treatment to help accelerate healing.
 Platelet rich plasma injections, commonly known as PRP injections, have gained popularity as an orthopedic treatment that can speed up a patient’s healing process following an injury.
 In ideal candidates, platelet rich plasma cost is far more beneficial than undergoing a surgical procedure and lengthy rehabilitation process.

 What are PRP Injections?